GeoGuessr World Championship

 The GeoGuessr World Championship is the top level of professional GeoGuessr competition worldwide.
-The single-player in-person esports event is organized by GeoGuessr and was held in Stockholm, Sweden, for the 2023 and 2024 editions when it was called GeoGuessr World Cup.
-In 2025, the event was rebranded as the GeoGuessr World Championship. with that year's event held between 29–30 August 2025, in Copenhagen, Denmark.
+The single-player in-person esports event is organized by GeoGuessr.
+The first two editions, held in Stockholm in 2023 and 2024, were branded as the GeoGuessr World Cup.
+In 2025, GeoGuessr AB restructured the competitive ecosystem and officially rebranded the event as the GeoGuessr World Championship, reflecting the introduction of a broader seasonal format and professional circuit.

 History

 After co-sponsoring the GeoGuessr Team World Cup in October 2022 to great success, the company launched their own official edition of the event for individual competitors.
 World Championships and other official events, such as regional qualifiers and finals, have been hosted annually since 2023 and broadcast to sites like Twitch.

 Format

-The World Championship is divided into several stages.
-All participants take part in the group phase.
-The best player from each group advances directly to the quarter-finals, while the second and third-placed players compete in an intermediate stage for a chance to qualify as well.
-The tournament continues with the semi-finals and the final, which determines the overall winner.
-All matches are duels played over 10 rounds of 60 seconds each.
+The format of the World Cup (2023, 2024) was divided into several stages.
+All participants took part in the group phase.
+The best player from each group advanced directly to the quarter-finals, while the second and third-placed players competed in an intermediate stage for a chance to qualify as well.
+The tournament continued with the semi-finals and the final, which determined the overall winner.
+All matches were duels played over 10 rounds of 60 seconds each.

-As of 2025, the GeoGuessr World Championship adopted a single-elimination tournament format.
-Players compete in best-of-five duels, with the winner advancing to the next stage.
-The tournament progresses through the quarter-finals, semi-finals, a third-place match, and concludes with the Grand Final.
-A third-place match determines the third and fourth positions.
-Matches are played on standard and specialized formats such as Move, No Move, and NMPZ(No Move, Pan, or Zoom).
-The event features regional representation, with players from the Americas, Asia-Pacific, Europe, the Middle East, and Africa qualifying through preliminary stages.
+In the year 2025, the GeoGuessr World Championship adopted a single-elimination tournament format.
+Players competed in best-of-five duels, with the winner advancing to the next stage.
+The tournament progressed through the quarter-finals, semi-finals, a third-place match, and concluded with the Grand Final.
+A third-place match determined the third and fourth positions.

+In 2026, the group stage was reintroduced.
+In this format, 24 players are divided into 4 groups, playing a best-of-three duel against every other player in their group.
+The top four players from each group advance to the knockout round.
+The tournament then proceeds in best-of-five duels through the round of 16, the quarterfinals, the semifinals, the third-place match, and the final.

+Matches are played on standard and specialized formats that are integrated into the browser game GeoGuessr and are typical of it: Move (Players can move around the map in the Street View Image, pan, and zoom) No Move (Players cannot move, but can pan and zoom), and NMPZ (No Move, Pan, or Zoom).
+In a best-of-three match, the games are played in the order Move, No Move, and NMPZ, while in a best-of-five match, the games are played in the order Move, No Move, Move, No Move, and NMPZ.